 Physical variability

 Frank et al. argued that their analysis of ocean climate showed a change in conditions ~ 5 years after the proposed capelin collapse and, therefore, the physical evidence was weak for an environmental driver of capelin collapse.
-Frank et al. contend that the transition from cold to warm conditions in 1996 is the distinguishing signal of their PC1 analysis.
-However, elsewhere in the literature, 1991, not 1996, has been identified as climatologically important due to its strong cold anomaly (e.g., Drinkwater 1996, Colbourne et al. 2014, Colbourne et al. 2015, Colbourne et al. 2016) and biologically important due to the dramatic regime shift in the North Atlantic ecosystem in 1991 with the collapse of Atlantic cod, capelin and other finfish species and an increase in shellfish biomass (Gomes et al. 1995, Lilly et al. 2000, Rice 2002, Koen-Alonso et al. 2010, Hammill et al. 2011, Buren et al. 2014a, Pedersen et al. 2017); seabird dietary shifts from warm- to cold-water pelagic prey (Montevecchi & Myers Ransom 1992, Montevecchi & Myers 1997, Montevecchi 2007); and shifts in fish diet (Dawe et al. 2012).
+They contend that the transition from cold to warm conditions in 1996 is the distinguishing signal of their PC1 analysis.
+However, elsewhere in the literature, 1991, not 1996, has been identified as climatologically important due to its strong cold anomaly (e.g., Drinkwater 1996, Colbourne et al. 2014, 2015, 2016) and biologically important due to the dramatic regime shift in the North Atlantic ecosystem in 1991 with the collapse of Atlantic cod, capelin and other finfish species and an increase in shellfish biomass (Gomes et al. 1995, Lilly et al. 2000, Rice 2002, Koen-Alonso et al. 2010, Hammill et al. 2011, Buren et al. 2014a, Pedersen et al. 2017); seabird dietary shifts from warm- to cold-water pelagic prey (Montevecchi & Myers 1992, Montevecchi & Myers 1997, Montevecchi 2007); and shifts in fish diet (Dawe et al. 2012).

-In summary, based on the extensive published literature on the regime shift in the Northwest Atlantic (e.g., Drinkwater 1996, Buren et al. 2014a, Pedersen et al. 2017), the weight of evidence approach suggests that we consider the cold-water anomaly of the early 1990s as a likely physical driver of capelin collapse.
+In summary, based on the extensive published literature on the regime shift in the Northwest Atlantic (e.g., Drinkwater 1996, Buren et al. 2014a, Pedersen et al. 2017), the weight of evidence approach suggests that the cold-water anomaly of the early 1990s was the physical driver of capelin collapse.

 Discussion